Environmental Protection Agency (EPA).

 i.
 The toxicity database for fluxapyroxad is complete.

 ii.
 There is no indication that fluxapyroxad is a neurotoxic chemical and there is no need for a developmental neurotoxicity study or additional UFs to account for neurotoxicity.
 Although an acute neurotoxicity study showed decreased rearing and motor activity, this occurred on the day of dosing only in the absence of histopathological effects or alterations in brain weights.
 This indicated that any neurotoxic effects of fluxapyroxad are likely to be transient and reversible due to alterations in neuropharmacology and not from neuronal damage.
 The Agency has low concern for neurotoxic effects of fluxapyroxad at any life stage.

 iii.
 Based on the developmental and reproductive toxicity studies discussed in Unit III.D.2., there are no residual uncertainties with regard to prenatal and/or postnatal toxicity.

 iv.
 There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues or field trial residue data.
-The dietary risk assessment is based on reliable data, is conservative and will not underestimate dietary exposure to fluxapyroxad.
+The residue database is adequate.
+The dietary risk assessment is conservative and will not underestimate dietary exposure to fluxapyroxad.
+There are residential uses proposed for fluxapyroxad and the assessment will not underestimate residential exposure via handler for adults and incidental oral for children.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to fluxapyroxad in drinking water.
-These assessments will not underestimate the exposure and risks posed by fluxapyroxad.
+EPA used similarly conservative assumptions to assess post application exposure of children as well as incidental oral exposure of toddlers.
+There are residential uses proposed for fluxapyroxad and the assessment will not underestimate residential exposure via handler for adults and incidental oral for children.